Resolute desk: Public display

 Ketchum describes that when the desk returned from this world tour it was considerably damaged "mainly because of the way the exhibit was handled and the shipping problems which they obviously encountered."
 After going back and forth about ownership of the desk Ketchum was able to get it back into the custody of the White House for repairs.
-According to Ketchum, the cabinetmaker that carved the panel requested by FDR, this would be Rudolph Bauss but he is not named in the interview, had just retired and was dying of cancer.
+According to Ketchum, the cabinetmaker that carved the panel requested by FDR (this was Rudolph Bauss, but he is not named in the interview) had just retired and was dying of cancer.
 Ketchum got him out of retirement to complete the repairs to the desk.
 Shortly after the repairs were complete he died from his illness.
 Ketchum believes that the length of time needed to complete the repairs reduced the controversy over who owned the desk, with the Smithsonian receiving the repaired desk and putting it on view beginning in 1966.
 The desk was originally displayed as an exhibit in its own right at the National Museum of History and Technology, now the National Museum of American History, with the independent exhibit opening on November 16, 1967, but it was later displayed as part of one of the five major United States Bicentennial exhibits the museum curated.Smithsonian year: 1975.
 Smithsonian Institution.
-1975. pp. 195-197.
+1975. pp. 195–197.
 Retrieved December 22, 2020.
 The "We the People" exhibition, which the desk was displayed in, opened on June 4, 1975, and focused on the American people and American government.